missing-user/barnes-hut/README.md

 ### Sprint 3: Definition of "done"

-- [ ] Measure how much time is consumed during each section in the code
+- [x] Measure how much time is consumed during each section in the code (single and multithreaded profiles at the bottom of the README)
 - [x] Utilize at least three different optimization techniques and study their impact on total runtime
-- [ ] At least one function should utilize vectorized instructions
+- [x] At least one function should utilize vectorized instructions
 - Try Feedback-Directed Compiler Optimization (FDO) in g++ using the -fprofile-generate and -fprofile-use flags (8% improvement with large particle systems >5k). (*Optional*:  Compare to performance using -fauto-profile and Linux perf)

 - [x] Switched from shared_ptr to unique_ptr implementation for the tree (Improved tree build times by slightly)